devfemibadmus/easyfileshare/readme.md

 # EasyFileShare

-EasyFileShare is a lightweight Python web application hosted on Google App Engine that simplifies file sharing without the need for user accounts.
+EasyFileShare is a lightweight Django web application hosted on Google App Engine that simplifies file sharing without the need for user accounts.
 Leveraging the security of Google Cloud Storage, EasyFileShare provides a seamless and secure file-sharing experience.

 ## Features